vidispine/hull/hull/doc/transformations.md

 #### __Produces__

-A boolean return value that can be used to populate a boolean field
+A boolean return value that can be used to populate a boolean field.
+There is no need to supply outer `{{` and `}}` templating signs because the CONDITITION is already assumed to be within these curly braces to save typing.

 #### __Description__